Tom Henke

-Thomas Anthony Henke (born December 21, 1957), nicknamed "the Terminator", is a former Major League Baseball relief pitcher.
+Thomas Anthony Henke (born December 21, 1957), nicknamed "the Terminator", is an American former Major League Baseball relief pitcher.
 He was one of the most dominant and feared closers during the late 1980s and early 1990s, pitching for the Texas Rangers (1982–1984, 1993–1994), Toronto Blue Jays (1985–1992), and St. Louis Cardinals (1995).

 On the mound, Henke was easily recognizable by the large-rimmed glasses he wore at a time when many players began using contact lenses.
 At a height of 6' 5", he cast an imposing figure and dominated batters with his hard fastball early in the count, and his forkball for the strikeout.
 Henke struck out 9.8 batters per 9 innings pitched over his career.

 Early life

 Tom Henke was born in Kansas City, Missouri, and started out throwing every night to his father, who caught his pitches while sitting on a five-gallon bucket.
 "Every kid should have a dad like that", Henke said.
 He grew up in Taos, Missouri and attended Blair Oaks High School.
 After high school, Henke played at East Central Junior College.
 In 1980, a couple of friends, who believed Henke had pro-caliber stuff, told him they would buy the beer if he showed up at a talent evaluation opportunity; he did and was noticed.